rob-writes-code/scorecards/README.md

-# scorecards
+# Badminton League Scorecards Project

-badminton league scorecards project
+A scorecard app built using Python and Flask for use in my local badminton league.